HeChengHui/CVPR2024/Workshops/README.md

 Full list [here](https://cvpr.thecvf.com/Conferences/2024/workshop-list)
 ---
-The following table only shows workshops with relevant papers with possible code available either shown here or stated in the papers.
+The following table only shows workshops with relevant papers + possible code available either shown here or stated in the papers.
 If all papers in a workshop are present in the [main conference](https://github.com/HeChengHui/CVPR2024/tree/main/Papers), the workshop would not be mentioned here.

 | Title | Keywords | Papers | Codes |
 |:-------------------|:-------------------:|:-------------------:|:-------------------:|